 One of the most beautiful waterfalls in Canada, Helmcken Falls are located in the majestic Wells Gray Provincial Park, which was created in part to protect the powerful falls.
 Tumbling water has gradually created a large canyon at the base of the falls and in the winter frozen spray creates an icy wonderland along the edges.
-(Check out these stunning photos that showcase the beauty of the Canadian winter.)
 Easily accessible by road, there is a platform available for getting that perfect shot.

 A bit of Canadian waterfall trivia: Despite being named after John Sebastian Helmcken for his role in bringing British Columbia into confederation, the physician passed away without ever visiting the natural wonder.

-Athabasca Falls is easily one of the most spectacular waterfalls in Canada, and a jewel in the crown of Alberta’s legendary Jasper National Park.
-(These incredible photos will have you packing your bags for Jasper Park Lodge.)
+Athabasca Falls is easily one of the most beautiful waterfalls in Canada, and a jewel in the crown of Alberta’s legendary Jasper National Park.
 Cutting through rock and opening onto sweeping mountain vistas, multiple routes and bridges allow for a variety of viewpoints.
 Before reaching the falls, you’ll walk along the magnificent limestone gorge where fast flowing water has carved away smooth formations leaving pretty little crevices and swirling whirlpools.
 Ranging from milky white to aqua blue, the striking colour of the water changes throughout the year, but is always awe-inspiring.

-Pissing Mare Falls may have a funny-sounding name but they’re no joke: in fact, they’re amongst the highest waterfalls in Canada.
+Pissing Mare Falls may have a funny-sounding name, but they’re no joke: in fact, they’re amongst the highest waterfalls in Canada.
 Located in the stunning Gros Morne National Park, the falls are only accessible by boat tour and most of the time the pristine area is pretty much left alone.
 The falls drop into Western Brook Pond, which is actually a fresh water fjord carved out by glaciers thousands of years ago.
-Towering cliffs covered with emerald green foliage provide a dramatic backdrop to this natural phenomenon, making these falls a site to remember.
-Discover more of Canada’s most awe-inspiring natural wonders.
+Towering cliffs covered with emerald green foliage provide a dramatic backdrop to this natural phenomenon, making these falls a sight to remember.

-Shannon Falls is a beautiful waterfall tumbling over a series of granite cliffs into the Howe Sound and eventually the Pacific Ocean.
+The tumbling rapids of Shannon Falls rush over a series of granite cliffs into the Howe Sound and eventually the Pacific Ocean.
 Easy to access and just two kilometres south of Squamish along the Sea to Sky Highway, getting to these falls is a breeze.
 Best viewed in the spring or autumn, the falls are only 200 metres from the parking lot along a paved path.
 Once you arrive at the falls, a series of trails and boardwalks allow you to further explore the pretty surroundings.
-Named after William Shannon, a brick maker who settled in the area in the late 19th century, these falls are the third highest in the province.
+Named after William Shannon, a brick maker who settled in the area in the late 19th century, these falls are the third highest in B.C.

-The Sea to Sky Highway made our countdown of the 10 best Canadian road trips.
+The Sea to Sky Highway made our countdown of the all-time greatest Canadian road trips.

 Takakkaw translated from Cree loosely means “the magnificent,” and it’s a suitable word for the second-highest waterfall in Canada.
 After a steep drive up a winding road, these falls are only a short hike from the parking lot along a wheelchair accessible path.
 Even though the falls can be seen from far away, up close the spectacular views, magnificent roar and cold mist provide an awe-inspiring sensory experience.
 The road to visit the falls is generally only open from the end of June to mid October and is weather–dependent.